-You try everything to get your dive equipment light and compact when traveling and finally dive manufactures are keeping pace.
-They are now making much lighter and compact dive equipment especially targeting the traveling diver, and one of the main places they looked at was the
+You try everything to get your dive equipment light and compact when traveling and finally dive manufacturers are keeping pace.
+They are now making much lighter and compact dive equipment especially targeting the traveling diver, and one of the main places they looked at was the regulator

 They’re now making much lighter and compact dive equipment especially targeting the traveling diver, and one of the main places they looked at was the scuba regulator.

 But, with so many regulators to choose from, what is the best travel scuba regulator?

 What You’ll Find: